emrichmp/myBPI/README.md

 2. Inputs were handled by...
     * EditForm.js - User inputs profile info here
     * Input.js - Let's user choose start and end dates for history data, additionally user can select currency, however custom currency data isn't available from CoinDesk for historical data, only USD.
 3. I chose to be creative through my use of CSS styling.
-I used fonts and color schemes from the Vianai website to make it look like it was a part of Vianai.
+I used fonts and color schemes from the "Company" website to make it look like it was a part of "Company".
 I got creative with the presentation with the table and graphs, As well as the website layout.
 4. Refer to Index.js and the src/Profile folder and its components for use of Redux.
 I used handling the profile data with redux.
 5. Re-usable components include...
     * Table.js